datastax/csharp-driver/doc/features/execution-profiles/README.md

 This is an advanced feature that might be useful in some cases.
 You can create derived profiles that inherit parameters from base profiles.
 A similar behavior is the way every execution profile inherits parameters from the `default` profile.

 Let's say an application needs 2 execution profiles for its operations but it also implements datacenter failover.
-In this case it will need 2 more execution profiles that will basically be the same except for the `localDc` parameter of `DseLoadBalancingPolicy` and for the delay used in `ISpeculativeExecutionPolicy`.
+In this case it will need 2 more execution profiles that will basically be the same except for the `localDc` parameter of `DefaultLoadBalancingPolicy` and for the delay used in `ISpeculativeExecutionPolicy`.

 | Scenario       | Speculative Execution Policy    | Consistency  | Local Datacenter |
 |----------------|------------------|--------------|-----------------|